SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Scomas Outdoor Dining

-Try the Dungeness crab cakes at $23 for an appetizer, or if you want burgers there are many on the menu.
+Try the Dungeness crab cakes at $23 for an appetizer.
+If you want burgers, there are many on the menu.
 Prices can be high here, but it's worth the visit to this legendary restaurant.

 What I love about eating outside here is that you are right on the water.
 Even on a cool day, I love that it offers a great vibe.
-My dishes here have always been amazing as well.
+Every dish I've eaten here has been amazing.

 Capurro's Fisherman's Wharf

-Almost everything on their menu is under $30 except their Classic Cioppino, which is usually around $40.
+Almost everything on their menu is under $30 except their Classic Cioppino, a San Francisco specialty, which is usually around $40.

 Cioppino's Dining

-Another restaurant along Jefferson Street, Cioppino's offers a variety of Italian-themed fresh pasta dishes, plus a wide range of seafood options and has a delightful outdoor patio with sidewalk seating.
+This Italian restaurant on Jefferson Street offers a variety of fresh pasta dishes, plus a wide range of seafood options.
+It has a delightful outdoor patio with sidewalk seating.

-Address: 400 Jefferson Street (across from The Cannery), San Francisco, CA
+Address: 400 Jefferson Street (across from The Cannery)

 >> More great places to eat in Fisherman's Wharf